UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Matlab.md

 Launching with `matlab -nodesktop -nodisplay` will give you the MATLAB terminal.

+[//]: # Up to this point on revision.

-## Submitting jobs using the Distributed Computing Server (DCS)
+## Submitting jobs using the MATLAB Parallel Server (MPS)

-You must have loaded the MATLAB module once from a login node as described in [Setup](#setup) before you can submit any Matlab DCS jobs.
+You must have loaded the MATLAB module once from a login node as described in [Setup](#setup) before you can submit any MATLAB MPS jobs.

-MATLAB DCS jobs must be submitted from an interactive or scripted Matlab session which can be running on the cluster login nodes or on your own machine.
+MATLAB PCS jobs must be submitted from an interactive or scripted Matlab session which can be running on the cluster login nodes, from another MATLAB job or on your own machine.

-MATLAB DCS jobs will only work inside a single node on our clusters.
+MATLAB MPS jobs will currently only work inside a single node on our clusters.
 On Myriad this means a maximum of 36 workers can be used per job.

 ### Importing the cluster profile

 You need to import the cluster profile into your MATLAB environment and set it as the default before you can submit DCS jobs.
 This only needs doing once.
 The imported profile will be saved in your MATLAB settings directory.

 Importing the profile can be done either by calling MATLAB functions or via the graphical interface.
-The profile is stored here (for 2018b):
+The profile is stored here (for R2021a):
 ```
-/shared/ucl/apps/Matlab/toolbox_local/Legion/R2018b/LegionGraceMyriadProfile_R2018b.settings
+/shared/ucl/apps/Matlab/toolbox_local/R2021a/myriad_R2021a.mlsettings
 ```

 #### Import using MATLAB functions

 Run these functions from a MATLAB session:
 ```
-profile_Legion = parallel.importProfile ('/shared/ucl/apps/Matlab/toolbox_local/Legion/R2018b/LegionGraceMyriadProfile_R2018b.settings');
+profile_Myriad = parallel.importProfile ('/shared/ucl/apps/Matlab/toolbox_local/R2021a/myriad_R2021a.mlsettings');
-parallel.defaultClusterProfile ('LegionGraceMyriadProfileR2018b');
+parallel.defaultClusterProfile ('myriad_R2021a');
 ```

 #### Import from MATLAB GUI